-1.3 ISSUING OFFICE AND RFP REFERENCE NUMBER
+1.2 ISSUING OFFICE AND RFP REFERENCE NUMBER

-The South Dakota Unified Judicial System is the issuing office for this document and all subsequent addenda relating to it.
-The reference number for the transaction is RFP#24RFP10005.
+The SD Developmental Center is the issuing office for this document and all subsequent addenda relating to it, on behalf of the State of South Dakota, Department of Human Services.
+The reference number for the transaction is RFP # 24RFP10213.
 This number must be referred to on all proposals, correspondence, and documentation relating to the RFP.

-1.4 SCHEDULE OF ACTIVITIES
+1.3 SCHEDULE OF ACTIVITIES (SUBJECT TO CHANGE)